synfinatic/aws-sso-cli/README.md

 Unlike the official [AWS cli tooling](https://aws.amazon.com/cli/), _all_ authentication tokens and credentials used for accessing AWS and your SSO provider are encrypted on disk using your choice of secure storage solution.
+All encryption is handled by the [99designs/keyring](https://github.com/99designs/keyring) library.

 Credentials encrypted by `aws-sso` and not via the standard AWS CLI tool: